 Most people who visit Las Vegas know about Red Rock Canyon, which offers some great hikes within half an hour of the strip.
 But if you’re willing to drive an hour away, you’ll find yourself in the magical Valley of Fire State Park!

-We decided on our first visit to hike to the Fire Wave!
-Although it’s not on the official brochure yet, this is a well-marked trail that is easy to find.
+You can follow a well-marked trail that is easy to find.
 If you head towards White Domes, parking lot #3 (the 3rd one from White Domes) is where you would park.
 The trailhead is across the street.

 The trail is just under a mile that is made up of sand, hard pack and rock.
 Fire wave itself is beautiful!
 The natural patterns in the rock and shape of the formation really makes you feel like you’re standing on a wave that’s on fire.
 Part of it even swirls up like an ice cream cone.